February 14, 2025

 When it comes to securing cloud environments, I found Azure Firewall to be a natural fit for businesses already invested in Microsoft’s ecosystem.
 It offers deep integration with Azure services, making it easy to enforce network security policies across hybrid and multi-cloud setups.
 In my view, it simplifies firewall deployment for those running workloads on Azure without the need for third-party solutions.

 One of the biggest advantages of Azure Firewall is its ease of setup and management, especially when using the hub-and-spoke model.
-I noticed that it is straightforward to configure, and since it’s a fully managed service, it automatically scales with demand, reducing the need for manual maintenance or capacity planning.
+I noticed several reviews saying that it is straightforward to configure, and since it’s a fully managed service, it automatically scales with demand, reducing the need for manual maintenance or capacity planning.
 The built-in web application firewall (WAF) is also a great addition, helping to filter out malicious traffic before it reaches critical applications.

 "It is designed specifically for the Azure cloud environment, it's offering a seamless and integrated solution for securing resources within Azure.
 It can scale horizontally to accommodate increasing network traffic, making it suitable for small and large deployments.
 Users can configure Azure Firewall to use threat intelligence feeds, enhancing security by blocking traffic to and from known malicious IP addresses."